NZMSA/2016-Module-2/6. Source Control/readme.md

 ## Step 4: Add Project Files
 Open up your file explorer and navigate to the directory where you cloned your repository files (for me it is C:\Users\Hayden\Documents\GitHub\moodify)

 Move your entire project files and folder here
+(Note: your project files and folder will look different to the screenshot)

 ![Copy Files](img/copy_files.PNG)